In this article, we'll go over what hyperlinks are and why they matter.

 Links and Search Engines

 Links matter both to your users and to search engines.
 Every time search engines crawl a webpage, they index the website by following the links available on the webpage.
-Search engines not only follow links to discover the various pages of the website, but also use the link's visible text to determine which search queries are appropriate for reaching the target webpage.
+Search engines not only follow links to discover the various pages of the website, but they also use the link's visible text to determine which search queries are appropriate for reaching the target webpage.

 - A link's visible text influences which search queries will find a given URL.